|Homepage:||Click to visit|

-IAU College (IAU) is an American institution of higher learning located in southern France offering study abroad opportunities and degree programs in various fields including Business Administration, International Affairs, Art & Art History and French Studies.
+Institute for American Universities (IAU) is an American institution of higher learning located in southern France offering opportunities/degree programs in various fields including Business Administration, International Affairs, Art & Art History and French Studies.
 Its main campus is in Aix-en-Provence, France, and satellite programs span throughout Spain, Morocco, and the United Kingdom.
-Established in 1957, IAU was one of the first American-style, English language, liberal arts educational institutions in Western Europe.
-It is chartered by the Regents of the State University of New York and is recognized by the Rectorat of Aix-Marseille University and the French Ministry of Education.
-IAU is often considered the oldest and largest study abroad program in Europe and the first institution to offer a study abroad program to those studying programs other than French language.

 IAU offers a wide breadth of courses taught in English and French in the following disciplines: Art, Art History, Archaeology, Anthropology, Arabic, Business, Communication Studies, Creative Writing, Cultural Studies, Drawing, Economics, Environmental Sciences, Finance, French, French Studies, Film Studies, Geography, History, International Relations, Journalism, Literature, Marketing, Neuroscience, Psychology, Painting, Political Science, Photography, Philosophy, Religious Studies, Sculpture, Sociology, Theatre, Wine Studies and more.

 Living in a French home is considered the best form of housing because it provides an immediate introduction to life in this new place.
-It is an incomparable opportunity for those who seek knowledge that is neither superficial nor second hand.
-It provides an introduction into the community and is a great incentive to learning the language.
-IAU’s hosts come from a cross section of society; they belong to no particular professional or social milieu, but all are carefully chosen and many have hosted American students for several years.
 Most of the rooms available with the hosts are approximately a 15 to 35 minute walk from classes.
 When living in French homes, students are on a demi-pension “plan.”
 This includes daily breakfast and six dinners per week.
-Bed linen, pillow, and blankets are provided, but not towels, and the room is cleaned weekly.
+Bed linen, pillow, and blankets are provided, but not towels.
+The room is cleaned weekly.

 Franklin & Marshall Academic Policy